williamsiewe16/Guess/README.md

 A Flutter App for logo classification.
 It uses a Machine Learning Model serves on an api.

-3 logos are available for now (nike, adidas, puma)
+3 logos are available for now (nike, adidas, puma).
 75% accuracy for the classifier on test dataset

 ## Demo